 This course is an introduction to the design of medical devices and issues that are unique to these devices.
 Course content includes some historical background, an overview of existing devices and trends, material selection, interfaces of medical devices with biological tissues, product testing, reliability, and regulations specific to the design and validation of medical devices.
 A substantial part of the course is a project, in which students will be required to work in teams to complete a preliminary design of a novel device, including appropriate analysis and documentation.
 Analysis methods learned from prior coursework in the students discipline will be applied to this component of the course.
 (Prerequisites: (MECE-203 and MECE-310) or (BIME-410 and BIME-440) or equivalent courses.)
 Lecture 3 (Fall).

 Continuum Mechanics I

 Fundamentals of static and flowing fluids are examined on both large-scale (control volumes) and local differential scales.
 Forces on solids due to static and flowing fluids are determined.
 Head losses and pumping requirements are considered in piping systems.
 The art of engineering approximation is examined through estimates of forces due to flow on solids, as well as various limiting cases involving internal pipe flows with friction factors.
 Exact solutions of local differential equations of fluid mechanics are considered under both steady state and transient conditions, and these analyses are used to determine forces in control volume analysis of bodies.
 The important interplay between differential and control volume analyses in solving problems is emphasized.
 (Prerequisites: CHME-230 and MATH-231 and PHYS-211 or equivalent courses.)
 Lecture 3 (Spring).

 Design for the Environment

 This course will provide the student with systematic approaches for designing and developing environmentally responsible products.
 In particular, design trade-offs will be explored.
 (Prerequisites: ISEE-140 or MECE-304 or MECE-305 or students in SUSPRD-MN or ISEE-MS or ISEE-ME or SUSTAIN-MS or SUSTAIN-ME or ENGMGT-ME or MECE-MS or MECE-ME programs.)
 Lecture 3 (Fall).

-Contemporary Issues in Energy and the Environment
+Contemporary Issues in Energy And Environment

 An introduction to the basics of integrated circuit fabrication.
 The electronic properties of semiconductor materials and basic device structures are discussed, along with fabrication topics including photolithography diffusion and oxidation, ion implantation, and metallization.
 The laboratory uses a four-level metal gate PMOS process to fabricate an IC chip and provide experience in device design - and layout (CAD), process design, in-process characterization and device testing.
 Students will understand the basic interaction between process design, device design and device layout.
 (This course is restricted to EEEE-BS or MCEE-BS students with at least 2nd year standing or with instructor approval.)
 Lab 3, Lecture 2 (Fall, Spring).

 Lithography Materials and Processes

 Microlithography Materials and Processes covers the chemical aspects of microlithography and resist processes.
 Fundamentals of polymer technology will be addressed and the chemistry of various resist platforms including novolac, styrene, and acrylate systems will be covered.
 Double patterning materials will also be studied.
 Topics include the principles of photoresist materials, including polymer synthesis, photochemistry, processing technologies and methods of process optimization.
 Also advanced lithographic techniques and materials, including multi-layer techniques for BARC, double patterning, TARC, and next generation materials and processes are applied to optical lithography.
 (Prerequisites: CHMG-131 or equivalent course.)
 Lab 3, Lecture 3 (Fall).